 Qasem has mentored Aboriginal and Torres Strait Islander students through the Australian Indigenous Mentoring Experience and the Trek program at Mercedes College, actively promoting cultural understanding and mutual respect.
-He also volunteers for a range of causes including St John Ambulance.
+The 26-year-old also volunteers for a range of causes including St John Ambulance.